fayadhalaa-cpu/helios-moments/README.md

 H2_4HZ=/path/to/helios2/e2/data
 ```

-`H1` and `H2` refer to Helios 1 and Helios 2, while `6S` and `4HZ` refer to the E3 and E2 magnetic-field datasets, respectively.
+`H1` and `H2` refer to Helios 1 and Helios 2, while `6S` and `4HZ` refer to the E3 and E2 magnetic field datasets, respectively.
 The paths should point to the top-level directories containing each dataset.

 ## Usage